Drop-in Volunteer Scheme

 Volunteers are expected to attend a six week induction training process before they begin volunteering.
 This introduces volunteers to how Allsorts works and their role as a Drop-in Volunteer.
 The induction usually takes place at a venue in central Brighton on a Tuesday evening, from 6pm to 8pm.
 Allsorts also runs regular ongoing training for volunteers on a range of topics.

-New volunteers receive supervision/support sessions with a member of staff approximately every six weeks.
+New volunteers receive supervision/support sessions with a member of staff regularly for the first 6 months.
 After volunteering for six months, supervision takes place on a quarterly basis.
 Two supervision sessions a year are one-to-one supervision sessions with a member of staff.
 The other supervision sessions are group supervision sessions, led by a member of staff and two Drop-in Volunteers who sit on our Management Committee.
 Supervision is an opportunity for the volunteer to reflect on their progress, raise any concerns they may have and make plans for how they would like their volunteer role to develop.
-Volunteers can also contact a worker anytime during working hours if they have particular concerns that they urgently need to discuss.
+Volunteers can also contact a worker any time during working hours if they have particular concerns that they urgently need to discuss.

 - Travel fees reimbursed

 - Free meal at the drop-in

 Want to volunteer with us?